SOUTH AFRICAN FOOTBALL ASSOCIATION

 SOUTH AFRICA COSAFA CASTLE CUP HISTORY

-South Africa are one of only two COSAFA member country to have won the African Nations Cup title, doing so on home soil at their first attempt in 1996.
+South Africa are one of only two COSAFA member countries to have won the African Nations Cup title, doing so on home soil at their first attempt in 1996.
 Zambia joined them with their 2012 success.

 South Africa were runners-up in Burkina Faso two years later and finished third at the 2000 Nations Cup tournament in Ghana and Nigeria.
 Bafana Bafana have also qualified for three World Cups, competing in France in 1998 and South Korea in 2002.
 They also hosted the tournament in 2010.